Peakboard/peakboard.github.io/content/_misc/en-pb2.md

 Anyone who purchases a Peakboard Pro Box or Peakboard Enterprise Box after April 1, 2020 will automatically receive the purchased version as a Peakboard 2 Box.

 An existing Peakboard Box can be converted to a Peakboard 2 Box in the following ways:
-* Upgrade of the existing hardware using a Peakbord 2 Upgrade USB stick
+* Upgrade of the existing hardware using a Peakboard 2 Upgrade USB stick
 * Replacement of the existing hardware with Peakboard 2 boxes

 ### What needs to be considered when changing over?